pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

 [Selecting a new release channel](https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels#selecting_a_new_release_channel) for more details; the `google_container_engine_versions` datasource can provide the default version for a channel.
-Note that removing the `release_channel` field from your config will cause Terraform to stop managing your cluster's release channel, but will not unenroll it.
+Note that removing the `release_channel` field from your config will cause the provider to stop managing your cluster's release channel, but will not unenroll it.
 Instead, use the `"UNSPECIFIED"` channel.
 Structure is [documented below](#nested_release_channel).